Discover how we can transform your organisation

 3. Get connected!

-If you haven’t done so already, connect with your mentee on LinkedIn and/or Twitter.
+If you haven’t done so already, connect with your mentee on LinkedIn.

-The first meeting with your mentee is all about finding chemistry.
+The first mentoring session is all about finding chemistry.
 Getting to know their background, career and personality will help you understand their goals and challenges a lot better.

 You may not have too much time to start giving advice, but don’t worry, that will come in proceeding sessions!
+Don’t rush it.
 The majority of the intro meeting will be about getting to know each other and seeing how you can work together going forward.